babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Signature for .NET.md

 - Distinguish created signatures from the actual document.
 - Put encrypted text into QR-code signature or embed custom data objects.

-## New Features in Version 20.5

-- Implemented support of digitally signing the presentation document types.
-- Implemented support of digital signature verification for presentation document types.
-- Implemented support of digital signature search for presentation document types.
-- Implemented Metadata values convertion across various types.

-## Enhancements in Version 20.5

-- Implemented property `XAdES` for Digital Signature.
-- Set up additional properties for digital signatures in `SignResult`.
-- Implemented support of `XAdES` signatures for Spreadsheet documents for .Net Standard.
-- Update using `Transparency` property of Text and Image Options.

-## Removed Features in Version 20.5

-- Removed support of signing `.PSD` files.

-## Public API and Backward Incompatible Changes

-- Public class `DigitalSignature` is updated with new properties and ability to set `XAdES` type.
-Supported only for Spreadsheet documents.
-- Public class `MetadataSignature` is updated with new conversion methods to retrieve its values with various data types.
-- Public class `PdfDigitalSignature` property string Authority is marked as *obsolete* and will be removed since 20.9 version.

-For the detailed notes, please visit [GroupDocs.Signature for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/signaturenet/GroupDocs.Signature+for+.NET+20.5+Release+Notes).

 ## Signature Supported Formats

 The following section lists the supported file formats for the barcode, image, QR-code, stamp, and text signature types: